awaregroup/tsi-aged-care-copilot/docs/AWARE-SETUP.md

 * Select Single-page application (SPA) as platform type, and set the redirect URI to http://localhost:3000
 * Select Accounts in this organizational directory only ({YOUR TENANT} only - Single tenant) as supported account types.
-* Make a note of the Application (client) ID from the Azure Portal for use in the Deploy Frontend step below.
+* Note the Application (client) ID from the Azure Portal for use in the Deploy Frontend step below.

 #### Backend app registration